metalcarratt/ministry/ls/Leviticus/msg08.md

-to offer Christ as the sin offering or tresspass offering does not require us to have experienced Christ. we only need to cry out and repent and we will be forgiven imm3lediately. however with the burnt offering we can only offer what we have experienced of Christ as the burnt offering. it is absolutely not what we can
+9to offer Christ as the sin offering or tresspass offering does not require us to have experienced Christ. we only need to cry out and repent and we will be forgiven imm3lediately. however with the burnt offering we can only offer what we have experienced of Christ as the burnt offering. it is absolutely not what we can